-After these tests, you’ll see that while the glass screen protector that is often scratched or cracked beyond repair.
+After these tests, you’ll see that while the glass screen protector is often scratched or cracked beyond repair.
 However, as if by magic, when the YouTuber peels away the screen protector, the screen itself is unharmed.

 While 9H screen protectors will defend against most damage from minor falls and even targeted impacts such as falling on a rock or hard corner, it is worth a reminder that this is not a space-age forcefield for your device.

-If you’re on the fifth floor of a building, or higher, and drop device out a window somehow, the device itself will suffer some impact damage and may have functionality problems as a result.
+If you’re on the fifth floor of a building, or higher, and drop the device out a window somehow, the device itself will suffer some impact damage and may have functionality problems as a result.

 9H Hardness Glass Review

 The term 9H refers to the hardness rating of glass screens subjected to what’s known as the pencil test.
 9H is the hardest pencil on the market and contains a graphite core rated as one step away from diamonds on the Mohs hardness scale.

 While the standard glass hardness of most industry standard screens caps out at around 7H, the 10H glass screen protector makes up the difference.
 Putting a 10H glass screen protector on your phone will undoubtedly add an extra layer of protection to your screen.